The Ultimate Brother Toner Guide (2025)

 To recycle your Brother ink or toner cartridges (including P-touch cartridges):

-1. Pack the empty cartridge in the box the new cartridges came in.
+1. Pack the empty cartridge in the box that the new cartridges came in.

 2. Print a pre-paid shipping label through Brother's Smart Label system.